druglogics/druglogics-doc/druglogics-synergy.Rmd

 # Druglogics-synergy {-}

-This module runs sequentially the [Gitsbe] and the [drabme] modules.
+This module runs sequentially the [Gitsbe] and the [Drabme] modules.